Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Preliminaries and a brief literature on the symmetrized polydisc

 Let $X\subset \mathbb C^n$ be a compact set and let $\mathcal A(X)$ be an algebra of continuous complex-valued functions on $X$ which separates the points of $X$.
-A \textit{boundary} for $\mathcal A(X)$ is a closed subset $\delta X$ of $X$ such that every function in $\mathcal A(X)$ attains its maximum modulus on $\delta X$.
-It follows from the theory of uniform algebras that the intersection of all the boundaries of $X$ is also a boundary for $\mathcal A(X)$ (see Theorem 9.1 in \cite{wermer}).
-This smallest boundary is called the $\check{\textup{S}}$\textit{ilov boundary} for $\mathcal A(X)$.
-When $\mathcal A(X)$ is the uniform closure of the algebra of rational functions which are continuous on $X$, the $\check{\textup{S}}$\textit{ilov boundary} for $\mathcal A(X)$ is called the \textit{distinguished boundary} of $X$ and is denoted by $bX$.\\
+A \textit{boundary} for $\mathcal A(X)$ is a subset $\delta X$ of $X$ such that every function in $\mathcal A(X)$ attains its maximum modulus on $\delta X$.
+It follows from the theory of uniform algebras that the intersection of all closed boundaries of $X$ is also a boundary for $\mathcal A(X)$ (see Theorem 9.1 in \cite{wermer}).
+This smallest boundary is called the \textit{Shilov boundary} for $\mathcal A(X)$.
+When $\mathcal A(X)$ is the uniform closure of the algebra of rational functions which are continuous on $X$, the Shilov boundary for $\mathcal A(X)$ is called the \textit{distinguished boundary} of $X$ and is denoted by $bX$.